volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 <li key={3}>3</li> <!-- Previously: <li key={2}>3</li> -->
 ```

-After adding a new element to the beginning of the array, it receives 0 as a key and all existing keys are shifted by 1.
+After adding a new element to the beginning of the array, it gets 0 as a key and all existing keys are shifted by 1.

-These kinds of issues are extremely hard to debug, so remember the one thing in order to avoid them: **it's not recommended to use an index as a key if an order of list elements may change.**
+These kinds of issues are extremely hard to debug, so remember the one thing to avoid them: **it's not recommended to use an index as a key when the order of the list elements may change.**

 ## What Happens If I Don't Pass The Key?

-If you are wondering what happens if you don't pass the key, the answer is simple - apart from throwing a warning, React will use indexes as keys as a fallback.
+If you are wondering what happens if you don't pass the key, the answer is simple - apart from showing a warning, React will use indexes as keys as a fallback.

 In any case, skipping a key is not recommended.

 ## Not Sure Of The Impact?

-It may still not be obvious how do extra mutations impact application, so let's extract **li** element to a separate component called **Element** and add a **useEffect()** with a **console.log()** to see when it's mounted and unmounted:
+It may still not be clear how additional mutations affect the application, so we extract the **li** element into a separate component called **Element** and add a **useEffect()** with a **console.log()** to see when it is mounted and unmounted:

 ```jsx
 const Element = ({ element }) => {